Fiskil/cdr/README.md

 ## Testing

-An easy way to test interacting with the CDR is to setup a temporary test:
+An easy way to test interacting with the CDR is to setup a temporary test.
+The file `my_test.go` and directory `my_tests` are added to gitignore to encourage you to write your own stockpile of examples and references.

 ```
 func TestTransactions(t *testing.T) {